rbowen/presentations/talking-to-management/slides.md

 * eg Kubernetes/CNCF projects where one project drives the use of another, and earns trust in the ecosystem as a whole
-* (Possibly) Controversial opinion: Open core is anti-community, because it draws lines around what is, and is not, appropriate to contribute to the project.
-Use extreme caution before pursuing this model

 ---